mehdihadeli/awesome-software-architecture/README.md

 > Curated list of awesome articles and resources to learn and practice about software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date .

+Hi!
+My name is [Mehdi Hadeli](https://github.com/mehdihadeli).
+I created this repository to share a set of links that I found valuable and inspiring.
+I hope that you'll like it!

 **🚀 This awesome list is available in this link:**
 **[https://mehdihadeli.github.io/awesome-software-architecture](https://mehdihadeli.github.io/awesome-software-architecture)**